 Defending the lawsuit

-If you cannot reach an acceptable negotiated settlement, then the government can, in most cases, acquire your property by filing a lawsuit and depositing with the clerk of superior court the amount that the government estimates to be just compensation.
-Once that happens, certain deadlines are set.
-Your rights under eminent domain law allow you to withdraw the deposit without forfeiting your right to claim additional compensation if you file the proper motion with the court.
-You should consult a knowledgeable eminent domain attorney about the impact of filing a motion to withdraw the deposit, deadlines for filing an answer, hiring experts, developing your case strategy, negotiating your claim, and preserving your property rights.
+Your rights under eminent domain law allow you to withdraw the deposit without losing the right to fight for more money in the condemnation case.
+The N&C Eminent Domain Practice can help you understand the impact of filing a motion to withdraw the deposit, deadlines for filing an answer, hiring experts, developing your case strategy, negotiating your claim, and preserving your property rights.

 Mediation